Screen time

 Rather than utilize screens, the AAP recommends parents and caregivers read books, have conversations, encourage independent play or physical activity, or otherwise engage children without the use of a digital device.
 The AAP recommends active play as the best way to develop hand-eye coordination, visual perception, and fine motor skills.
 Face-to-face interactions are crucial because children are more likely to remember information they heard from a live presentation than from a video or audio recording.
 Furthermore, unstructured playtime offers opportunities for exercising, pretending, practicing motor and communication skills, developing relationships and practicing social skills, and solving problems that cannot be offered by a screen.

-Although excessive screen time is thought to be particularly harmful at younger ages, adults also face difficulty limiting their screen time use.
-A number of technologies and strategies have been developed to help adults limit their screen time.
+A number of technologies and strategies have been developed to help users limit their screen time.
 For example, several plug-ins for online browsers and applications for smartphones and tablets that time or limit one’s screen time are available for download.
-These tools can block access to certain applications, websites, or games between certain hours of the day or after a certain amount of time.
+These tools can block access to certain applications, websites, or games between certain hours of the day or after a certain amount of time, or may make the device less appealing by changing the color scheme or delaying response to taps and other gestures.

 Limits on screen time for both adults and children are strongly encouraged as psychologists are starting to discover the ways that excessive screen time can affect the human body and mind.
 For example, several studies have shown that internet addiction is correlated with a shrinkage of brain tissue, which results in diminished cognitive skills.
 High levels of social media use have been linked to feelings of jealousy, inadequacy, and depression.
 Excessive screen time has also been linked to health problems such as diabetes, obesity, embolism, and hypertension because individuals are frequently sitting for long periods of time instead of being physically active.